 The Business Studies Curriculum

-Business Studies is an option subject, and as such is studied in Key Stage 4 only.
+Business Studies is an option subject, and as such is studied in Key Stage 4 and 5 only.
 All students follow the Edexcel GCSE Business Studies course.

 - Unit 1 leads to an externally marked exam, worth 25% of the qualification.